Yelldon/issue-tracker/README.md

-# issue-tracker
+# Issue Tracker

 > Test project using Feathers

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.
+This is strictly a testing software, to see how things function, and see what it's capable of.

 ## Getting Started